Skip to Main Content

 A second method to fulfill step #1 is to go to Ebook Central, and then search for your topic again, limiting the results to the last 24 months.
 This site may yield different results from the main JFL page, due to a different search algorithm.
 Sometimes it will provide resources that don't include the topic in the title, but rather in a chapter or section within some book related to your topic.

-Run a search on your topic.
-You could limit to just book reviews but try searching for your terms under both articles and reviews first.
-Be sure to check the Peer Reviewed box as this will limit the results to those types of journals.
+Run a very generalized search on your topic.
+You could limit to just book reviews but try searching for your topic under both articles and reviews first.
+If desired, you could check the Peer Reviewed box as this will limit the results to those types of journals.
+Be aware, several theological journals are published by smaller schools and are not peer reviewed; these will not appear as options if the peer-reviewed filter is selected.

-If your search term/topic is yielding plenty of results, you may want to narrow the publication date down to the last 2 years.
+In some cases, you may want to narrow the publication date down to the last 10 years.
 This step will assist in knowing that the journal is still in publication.

-Using EBSCO as an example, look on the left side of the results screen for the selection option "Publication" and click there.
+After searching for topic, and using some basic filtering, now look for the filter option of Publication.
+For examples, using EBSCO as a search engine, look on the left side of the results screen for "Publication" and click there.

 Now, click the blue colored "Show More" to bring up a list of journals.
 This list is arranged by frequency of articles in each different journal.

-From here, select 2 from the list that appear to regularly publish articles on your topic.
+From here, select several titles from the list that regularly publish articles or book reviews on your topic.

 A third tactic is to pull up any volume of that journal and look at the first page(s) for the editors or contact information.